 Continuing with the back-to-school series this week is the topic of process-oriented and affinities-based learning.
-We heard Dave Nelson talk about how they use these approaches at The Community School with their students.
+We heard Dave Nelson talk about how they use these approaches at Threshold Community Program with their students.
 Rae Leeper talked about this type of learning at the Rebecca School as well.
 And, both Soaring Eagle Academy and Oakwood Academy also use these practices.

 Process-oriented learning means that instead of teaching facts or a way to do something, teachers will act more like facilitators, scaffolding the students’ process of coming up with ideas and thinking about the process.
 Affinities-based learning means that we follow the interests of the student in order to inspire engagement and inspiration to learn.
 Why not ask some DIR Expert Training Leaders for some examples?

-Again, the teacher, using the “playing dumb” technique, says “Oh!
+Again, the teacher, ‘playing/acting confused‘, says “Oh!
 Ok let’s cross the street!”
 This continues so that the students aren’t simply following along because when they are on their own, they will not have a teacher to follow.
 Dr. Tippy gives the scenario when a student who takes the subway to school every day confronts a service disruption.
 If they can’t figure out what to do next, they’re stuck.

-By feigning ignorance, Dr. Tippy allows the student to come up with a thought or idea on his/her own, and with practice at doing this, the student gains more confidence across situations to think and figure out what comes next when stumped.
+By feigning ignorance, or acting confused, Dr. Tippy allows the student to come up with a thought or idea on their own, and with practice at doing this, the student gains more confidence across situations to think and figure out what comes next when stumped.

 Dr. Tippy discovered he had some other challenges as well related to thinking.
 For instance, he found it too challenging to find items from a shopping list.
 So Dr. Tippy had his mother facilitate his development at the grocery store.
 His mother encouraged him to figure out how to navigate the store, finding different items on the shopping list as practice, and over time, he began to develop the thinking skills required to complete this process on his own.